 The critics’ response was equally impressive.
-In fact, Stardew Valley’s Mac version easily earned a spot among our 10 Best simulation games for Mac.
-But instead of enjoying the success, developer ConcernedApe continues to work hard on his game.
+In fact, Stardew Valley’s Mac version easily earned a spot among our top simulation games for Mac.
+But instead of simply enjoying the success, developer ConcernedApe continues to work hard on his game.

-In case you haven’t head, Stardew Valley is a charming farming simulation that lets you build and manage your very own farm.
+In case you haven’t heard, Stardew Valley is a charming farming simulation that lets you build and manage your very own farm.

 Stardew Valley is a pixelated farming simulator about a boy who inherits a farm from his grandfather.
 From there, the boy will have to learn how to care for it and bring it back to greatness.

 You could easily discard it as simply a PC version of the Harvest Moon games, but the game doesn’t stop there.
 Stardew Valley gives players more control over the design of their farms, the kinds of animals and crops to raise, and also introduces more interesting NPCs.

 The incredible story of one man, four years, and fame